ankowals/saf/README.md

 ----------------------------------

-How to imoprt project in IntelliJ?
+How to import project in IntelliJ?

 	1 open the IDE and click "Import Project"
 	2 point it to the location where your project is